-Unfortunately this can make the whole hip-dip shape look more noticeable, because you can tend to get this lumpy bit right at the top of the hip dents, which makes them look stand out more.
+They are not specifically hip dips, but unfortunately can make the whole hip-dip shape look more noticeable, because you can tend to get this lumpy bit right at the top of the hip dents, which makes them look stand out more.

 We’ll look at some tips for how to dress to downplay this feature a little later on.

 It’s hard to say if EVERYONE has hip dips.
 That’s a pretty big generalization!
 I’ve read some posts that claim that you will basically have a hip dip if you have a skeleton, which, yeah, is pretty much every human on the planet.

 I’m not sure if I agree fully though.
 I know for a fact that some people don’t have this feature – I’ve got lots of friends who have a nice rounded shape around their hips without any hint of an indent.
 Plus, I’ve spent years secretly scoping out other females to try and see if their hips looked the same weird way mine did, and found that very few (if any) had the same amount of hip dip that I do.

 Don’t forget though, that clothing can hide a lot, so in reality these people probably do have a small hip dip that is not very noticeable.

 Realistically though, most people do have some degree of hip dip, so I guess it’s fair to say that having hip dips is very ‘normal’!

 I think it’s fully dependent on the individual.
 I think it’s fair to assume that this trait follows a normal distribution graph (couldn’t help myself, I used to tutor math!) meaning that the majority of people have a slight hip dip, somewhere in between these two extremes.